 Norah is a therapist from Devon who learned Vedic meditation with us, She told us:

-Some of it may also be due to the fact that Vedic meditation is personally taught and that there is extensive follow up support for those who wish it.
+Some of it may also be due to the fact that Vedic meditation is personally taught and that there is extensive follow-up support for those who wish it.

 This follow-up guidance, which can be done remotely or face-to-face, makes all the difference to how quickly you can integrate the technique and master it.
-And of course, moving towards ever-more accomplished practise is what is going to give you the optimal effects you seek.
+And of course, moving towards ever-more accomplished practice is what is going to give you the optimal effects you seek.

-Self-sufficiency is the name of the game if you want to make this work for you in the most powerful way, and so this is an important consideration when researching the various different forms of Buddhist meditation and other styles that may be out there.
+Self-sufficiency is the name of the game if you want to make this work for you in the most powerful way, and so this is an important consideration when researching the various forms of Buddhist meditation and other styles that may be out there.

-When assessing which methodology to try, ask yourself ‘will it enable me to a be self-sufficient meditator, or will it require me to go along to the Buddhist centre every week.’
+When assessing which methodology to try, ask yourself ‘will it enable me to a be a self-sufficient meditator, or will it require me to go along to the Buddhist centre every week.’